 Part 2: The TF call areas.

 Iceland is divided into 10 call areas.
 Prior to 1981, the prefixes TF1, TF8, TF9 and TF0 were not in use.
 At that time, some of those call areas were also differently allocated, geographically.
-For example, the current TF8 call area used to be TF2 call area, etc. Most activity is to be expected from the TF3 call area which is Reykjavík (and the surrounding capital region), but approximately 70% of the population lives in that geographical area.
+For example, the current TF8 call area used to be TF2 call area, etc. Most activity is to be expected from the TF3 call area which is Reykjavík (and the vicinity, but approximately 70% of the population lives in that geographical area.

 Part 3: The most active DX stations from TF.